botshot-zz/hallo/README.md

 # hallo
 First repo
-Hi I'm a freealance artst
+Hi I want to be a learner forever.